North Georgia Rivers

 What is the best fly for the Soque River?

-A sowbug (#14–18) is the most reliable everyday fly on the Soque — its trophy trout eat sowbugs and scuds year-round.
+A sowbug (#14–18) is the most reliable everyday fly on the Soque — its trophy trout eat sowbugs and scuds year-round, no hatch required.
 For the biggest browns, an articulated streamer or Woolly Bugger in olive/brown/black during the October–November pre-spawn window is the trophy play.
+If you only carry one box, make it sowbugs, scuds, and midges, with a few streamers for low-light shots.

 What flies work on the Soque in the fall?